jlchafardet/hangman-nodejs/README.md

 - **Mid-Game Summary**: Periodically displays the current game state, including the word display, guessed letters, and remaining attempts.
 - **End-Game Summary**: Provides a detailed summary at the end of the game, including the final word, the player's guesses, and their score.
 - **Leaderboard**: Top scores are saved and displayed from `hangman-nodejs_score.json`.
+- **Visual Feedback**: Includes a simple ASCII art representation of the hangman that updates with each incorrect guess.

 ## Future Enhancements